timelapseplus/VIEW-documentation/source/includes/_app.md

 Then, on the mobile device:

-1. Connect to the TL+VIEW WiFi access point
+1. Connect to the TL+VIEW WiFi access point*
 2. Open a web browser and go to 10.0.0.1

 That's it -- the app will then load in the browser.
 On an iPhone, you can save it to the homescreen for convenient use as a full-screen app.

 The name of the built-in access point can be changed under Settings -> Wireless Setup -> Set built-in AP Name.

+* Note: In v1.8 and newer, a password is required.
+The default is "timelapse+" and it can be viewed/changed in Settings->Wireless Setup->Set built-in AP Password

 ## Remote Internet Method